Best places to visit in Kolkata

 Many people have felt dizzy or fallen sick after coming here, people have captured weird structures on their cameras or complained of breathlessness even though they don’t have any breathing problems.
 Some have been spooked later after a visit here.
 There are others who haven’t felt anything but those who have experienced something strange cannot shake off the eerie feeling.

 Best places to visit in Kolkata – New Market (Sir Stuart Hogg Market)

-Delicious restaurants, Kolkata street food stalls, handcart transporters and swarms of people are some of the interesting things to observe.
+Delicious restaurants, Kolkata street food stalls, handcart transporters, and swarms of people are some of the interesting things to observe.
 The action never seems to slow down.
-If you are staying in the famous backpacker area of Sudder Street, the New Market is just 1 minute walk away.
+If you are staying in the famous backpacker area of Sudder Street, the New Market is just a 1-minute walk away.

 Best places to visit in Kolkata – Victoria Memorial Hall

 Instead of being in West Bengal, when you visit Victoria Memorial Hall, you’ll feel like you’ve been transported to Europe.
 The iconic Calcutta structure is dedicated to Queen Victoria of the United Kingdom, who is also called empress of India.